idohalamit/promisc_nodes/README.md

 Based on a paper by Daiji Sanai: http://www.securityfriday.com/promiscuous_detection_01.pdf

 WARNING: the script usually DOES NOT DETECT promiscuous nodes that run linux.

+Also, the script assumes the netmask is /24.